Webley Revolver: The Webley Mk IV .38/200 Service Revolver

 Webley & Scott sued the British Government over the incident, claiming £2250 as "costs involved in the research and design" of the revolver.

-This was contested by RSAF Enfield, which quite firmly stated that the Enfield No. 2 Mk I was designed by Captain Boys (the Assistant Superintendent of Design, later of Boys Anti-Tank Rifle fame) with assistance from Webley & Scott, and not the other way around.
+This was contested by RSAF Enfield, which quite firmly stated that the Enfield No. 2 Mk I was designed by Captain Boys (the Assistant Superintendent of Design, later of Boys anti-tank rifle fame) with assistance from Webley & Scott, and not the other way around.
 Accordingly, their claim was denied.

 By way of compensation, the Royal Commission on Awards to Inventors eventually awarded Webley & Scott £1250 for their work.

-RSAF Enfield proved unable to manufacture enough No. 2 revolvers to meet the military's wartime demands, and as a result Webley's Mk IV was also widely used within the British Army in World War Two.
+RSAF Enfield proved unable to manufacture enough No. 2 revolvers to meet the military's wartime demands, and as a result, Webley's Mk IV was also widely used within the British Army in World War II.

+Webley Mark VI Revolver

+The Webley Mark VI Revolver was introduced in 1915.
+It was a modified version of the Webley Mark V and featured a 6 inch barrel and a more ergonomic grip.
+It was chambered for the .455 Webley (a.k.a. .455 Eley) cartridge.
+It was noted for its robustness and reliability.

+During the war, it was noted that many soldiers had difficulty mastering the higher recoil of the .455 cartridge.
+As a result, the Webley Mark IV, chambered in .38 Smith and Wesson with a 200 grain bullet (often referred to as ".38/200"), was adopted in 1932.
+The Mark IV remained the standard issue sidearm of the British Army until the adoption of the Browning Hi-Power in the 1954.
+However, due to the high number of available Mark VI revolvers, the Mark VI saw extensive service during World War II.

+In the late 1950s Mark VI revolvers were sold off as surplus and many were imported into the United States.
+Due to rarity of the .455 Webley cartridge in the US, most of the revolvers imported into the United States had their cylinders "shaved" to accommodate the more readily available .45 ACP cartridge.
+Most were sold by sporting goods dealers selling military surplus firearms for prices as low as $14.95 in the late 1950s.
+Years later, there was concern that firing .45 ACP from a Mark VI revolver could lead to damage to both the gun and the firer as .45 ACP had much higher chamber pressure than the .455 Webley.
+The current consensus is that only reduced pressure .45 ACP cartridges should be fired from a Webley Mark VI.

 Other Webley revolvers

-Whilst the top-break, self-extracting revolvers used by the British and other Commonwealth militaries are the best-known examples of Webley revolvers, the company produced a number of other highly popular revolvers largely intended for the police and civilian markets.
+Whilst the top-break, self-extracting revolvers used by the British and other Commonwealth militaries are the best-known examples of Webley revolvers, the company produced several other highly popular revolvers largely intended for the police and civilian markets.